Keyboard shortcuts

 ];

-Testing in a temporary shell can also be done using nix shell nixpkgs#vinegar
+Testing in a temporary shell can also be done using nix shell nixpkgs#vinegar.

 Through building the source code